glenliu/glenliu.github.io/finance/cfa/level3/SS15 AL.md

 The primary benefit to managed futures is increased risk-adjusted performance and diversification, although the performance seems to be related to specific strategies and time periods.
 Private funds seem to add value; publicly traded funds have performed poorly both stand-alone and in portfolios.
 Even though CTAs often exhibit negative correlations with equities, correlations among CTAs themselves can range from significantly to modestly positive.
-The CTA beta (relative to other CTAs) can be a good indicator of future risk-adjusted performance
+The CTA β (relative to other CTAs) can be a good indicator of future risk-adjusted performance

 ## t describe strategies and risks associated with investing in distressed securities;